viamrobotics/docs/docs/get-started/try-viam/rover-resources/rover-tutorial.md

 ---
-title: "Unbox and Set Up your Viam Rover"
+title: "Unbox and Set Up your Viam Rover 1"
-linkTitle: "Unbox and Set Up your Viam Rover"
+linkTitle: "Unbox and Set Up your Viam Rover 1"
-weight: 10
+weight: 15
 type: "docs"
 tags: ["rover", "tutorial"]
 image: "/get-started/try-viam/rover-resources/viam-rover/box-contents.jpg"
-imageAlt: "A Viam Rover in a box"
+imageAlt: "A Viam Rover 1 in a box"
 images: ["/get-started/try-viam/rover-resources/viam-rover/box-contents.jpg"]
-description: "A list of the contents of the Viam Rover kit, instructions for wiring your rover, and links for additional hardware."
+description: "A list of the contents of the Viam Rover 1 kit, instructions for wiring your rover, and links for additional hardware."
 aliases:
   - "/rover-resources/rover-tutorial/"
   - "/try-viam/rover-resources/rover-tutorial/"
 ---

+{{% alert title="Tip" color="tip" %}}
+A new version of the Viam Rover is now available, the [Viam Rover 2](https://www.viam.com/resources/rover).
+If you have purchased a Viam Rover 2, follow [these instructions](/get-started/try-viam/rover-resources/rover-tutorial-2/) instead.
+{{% /alert %}}

-The [Viam Rover](https://www.viam.com/resources/rover) arrives preassembled with two encoded motors with suspension, a webcam with a microphone unit, and a 3D accelerometer module.
+The [Viam Rover 1](https://www.viam.com/resources/rover) arrives preassembled with two encoded motors with suspension, a webcam with a microphone unit, and a 3D accelerometer module.

 {{< alert title="Important" color="note" >}}
 You must purchase the following hardware separately: